-CJ460 Public Relations
+CJ 460 - Public Relations

-This course provides an overview of the conventional protocols for information release by federal, state and local courts, correctional agencies, and enforcement departments.
+This course provides an overview of the conventional protocols for information release by federal, state and local courts, correctional agencies, and law enforcement departments.
 The issues involved in the dissemination, storage, and use of electronic, in person, and documentary information to the media, the public and other government agencies are addressed, as well as state and federal freedom of information and privacy protection laws.

-CJ470 Private Security II
+CJ 470 - Private Security II

 Civil, criminal, and administrative law related to the private security industry is explored in this course.
-Topics addressed include: state and federal regulations impacting private security; civil liability intentional torts and negligence; contract law and liability; and the applicable due process standards for private law enforcement, investigation, and personal protection.
+Topics addressed include: state and federal regulations impacting private security; civil liability for intentional torts and negligence; contract law and liability; and the applicable due process standards for private law enforcement, investigation, and personal protection.

-CJ480 Probation and Parole
+CJ 480 - Probation and Parole

-Probation, Parole, community corrections, intermediate sanctions are explored in this course.
+Probation, Parole, community corrections, and intermediate sanctions are explored in this course.
 Students will be introduced to the role of the Probation Officer versus the role of the Parole Officer in the Criminal Justice System.
+Prerequisite: CJ135

-CJ485 Homeland Security
+CJ 485 - Homeland Security

 This course provides an overview of the private and public agency elements of homeland security.
 The course introduces students to the operational, legislative, and administrative components of homeland security programs.
+Prerequisite: CJ230

-CJ490 Criminal Justice Senior Externship I
+CJ 490 - Criminal Justice Senior Externship I

 In this course, students will gain valuable field experience by working in the field with a public or private law enforcement, legal, or correctional agency.
 In this course, students are expected to apply intermediate and advanced knowledge and technical skills to the performance of their assigned duties.
 Students will be supervised by an agency representative and the course managed by a Criminal Justice faculty member.

-Prerequisite: Approval by Academic Advisor.
+Prerequisite: Approval by Academic Advisor